DavidIoana18/Memories-App/README.md

    - Memories can be edited or deleted directly from the profile.
    - Users can update their bio and profile picture.
    - Users can delete their account if they wish.
+ #
+© 2025 David Ioana.
+All rights reserved.

 # Demo
   ![FlashBaacks](https://github.com/DavidIoana18/Memories-App/blob/main/Demo/FlashBacks-%20DEMO.gif)